 Funding narrative (If this objective received Strategic Plan funding in year 1 or year 2, please provide a status of expenditures to date.)

-Permit Sonoma is utilizing existing staff (Deborah Waller, John Mack) to implement this project as well as leveraging work being performed by R3MP and SFEI using their funding sources..
-No additional funding was obtained from the Board to implement this objective.
+Permit Sonoma has been utilizing existing staff (Deborah Waller, John Mack) to implement this project as well as leveraging work being performed by R3MP and SFEI using their funding sources.
+Funding in the 2024 County Climate Action Plan was allocated to provide funding support to supplement R3MP and SFEI existing funding sources to complete the mapping effort.